num-9i/stm32f411-env-monitor/docs/state_machines.md

     MEASURING --> IDLE: status read fail\ntimeout / error
     DATA_READY --> IDLE: burst read raw data\ncompensate temp / press
     DATA_READY --> IDLE: burst read fail

+If the status read fails or the measurement does not complete within 200 ms, the task returns to IDLE and increments error_count.